bracytrae/bracytrae/README.md

 <table>
   <tr>
     <td width="80%" valign="middle">
-      I’m building my software engineering skills through coursework and hands-on projects.
-I enjoy STEM because it gives me opportunities to learn, solve problems, and improve systems.
-I care about creating clear, accessible technology and am excited to grow across different areas as I push into becoming a software engineer.
+      I’m developing my software engineering skills through coursework, independent learning, and hands-on projects.
+I’m drawn to technology because it allows me to recognize patterns, solve meaningful problems through those patterns, and turn additive ideas into systems that improve the lives of others.
+My background working as an RBT has deeply strengthened my ability to create clear, accessible, and human-centered software.
+As I continue growing as a software engineer, I hope to build technology that creates significant impact in improving our world.

     </td>
     <td width="20%" align="center" valign="middle">
       <img src="assets/profile-photo.jpg" alt="Trae carrying a floral arrangement" width="120">